 20 Buys to Keep Kids Busy This Summer

-Long summer days are ideal for relaxing by the pool, hitting up theme parks and hiking in the great outdoors, but they also mean recurring strains of "I'm bored!"
+Long summer days can mean recurring strains of "I'm bored!"
 Snap the mundane out of their days and reduce their summer brain drain with one of these fun (but educational!) buys.

 Calling all superheroes!
 Let your kids' creativity shine with this kit for creating their own comic books.
 The kit comes with everything they need to get started, including a writing guide that helps them shape their characters and stories.
 And the best part?
 They can send their work off to have it professionally printed and bound.